milesroberts-123/slurm-k-mer-gwas/README.md

 Additionally:

 * List of phenotypes for input into GEMMA (see GEMMA manual for more details).
-These phenotypes should also be normalized using the qqnorm function
+These phenotypes should also be normalized using the qqnorm function in R

 * A fasta sequence of a reference genome if you have one